 When the yellow light starts blinking on the CORE, the battery in the CORE needs to be charged.

-CORE will not turn on while it’s plugged in and charging.
+The CORE will not turn on or connect to the Eko App or Dashboard while it’s plugged in and charging.

 The stethoscope and CORE should be cleaned between each patient's use.
 All cleaning instructions pertaining to the original stethoscope apply.